BYPASSPOWER/my-devops-project/README.md

 # my-devops-project
-🎯 Goal of Your Project
+🎯 Goal of my Project

 The goal is to demonstrate a complete CI/CD DevOps pipeline for a simple Python Flask web app using modern DevOps tools.